 - salt and pepper to taste

-Whilst de-frosting, the spinach will have released some water.
-Gently press with your finger tips and, holding the spinach in place, tip off the excess liquid that has accumulated in the bowl.
+- To defrost the spinach, I remove it from its packet and empty it into a bowl.
+When defrosted, the spinach will have released some water.
+Hold the spinach in place and tip off the excess liquid that has accumulated in the bowl.

 Assembling the Shells